Competitive fees, high completion rates and transparency are this company’s game.

 - Other secured debts

-What does the Internet have to say about New Era Debt Solutions?
+What does the Internet say about New Era Debt Solutions?

-Almost all good things.
-It earns an A+ rating from the Better Business Bureau with no customer complaints.
+Almost all good things as of December 2018.
+It earns an A+ rating from the Better Business Bureau (BBB) with no customer complaints.
 The few reviews with the BBB are positive, praising how helpful, professional and impressive its customer service team was.
 Customers were also generally happy — even surprised — at how much they were able to save.

 Reviews on other forums were similarly positive.
 New Era also made an effort to write personal responses to all BBB reviews and provided detailed answers to at least one question posted to other forums.